QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-linkedin-generator.markdown

 - Helping with tone, structure, or phrasing

 But it also means:
-- They can reinforce clichés or empty language
+- They can reinforce clichés or *empty language*
-- They might strip away nuance or personal voice
+- They might strip away nuance and personal voice

 ---

 #### What do you think?
 - When is it helpful to sound “LinkedIn-y”?
 When is it not?
-- What does this say about how we communicate online?
+- In what writing formats could this feature be useful?
-- Can AI help us write better or just more of the same?
+- Can AI help us write better or just write more like everyone else?